Fairy Park is Australia’s oldest theme park, located in Anakie about an hour west of Melbourne and 30 minutes from Geelong.

 Train enthusiasts will enjoy the large model train set and the tiny model train museum.

-Both kids enjoy climbing around the Castle Kids room (mostly to shelter from the icy winds I suspect) and the Camelot Adventure Playground, a unique medieval themed playground with structures featuring castles and creatures.
+Both kids enjoy climbing around the Castle Kids room (mostly to shelter from the icy winds I suspect) and the Camelot Adventure Playground.
+The playground has a unique medieval theme with structures featuring castles and creatures.